Bob Katter Sr.: Political career

 Katter was at one time a member of the Australian Labor Party and a union delegate on the Brisbane wharves and had a long history of active unionism prior to his entry into public life.
 Bob Katter Sr. was a member of the executive of the State Service Union in Queensland and was also a member of the executive of the tally clerks division of the Federated Clerks' Union of Australia in Queensland.
-He left the Labor Party in 1957, when the Queensland Labor Party split from the federal party, running under that party's banner for the state seat of Flinders in that year's state election.
+He left the ALP in 1957, when the Queensland Labor Party split from the federal party, running under that party's banner for the state seat of Flinders in that year's state election.
 Later, he joined the Liberal Party.

 In 1966, he joined the Country Party, later the National Party, and won Country preselection for Kennedy, a mostly rural seat in northern Queensland.
 On paper, he faced daunting odds.
 The seat had been in Labor hands for all but two terms since Federation, and it had been one of the few country seats in which Labor consistently did well.
 At the time of the election, Labor held the seat with a 13 percent majority.
 However, Katter won on the third count, after Democratic Labor Party candidate Edward Bennett's preferences flowed mostly to him, allowing him to take the seat on a 15 percent swing, becoming only the second non-Labor member ever to win it.

 A 1969 redistribution cut out Labor-voting Bowen, replacing it with conservative-leaning Charters Towers.
 This allowed him to consolidate his hold on the seat, and he became the first non-Labor candidate in four decades to win a primary vote majority in Kennedy.
 He would not face another serious contest again until 1987, the first time since his initial run for the seat that he failed to win enough primary votes to retain the seat outright.
 He retired in 1990.